veracity/veracity-documentation/sections/datastandards/datastandards.md

 ### ISO 19847 and ISO 19848

-- DNV GL (Maritime Class) can do certification services of 19847 data servers and network infrastructures handling ISO 19848 data files.
+- DNV (Maritime Class) can do certification services of 19847 data servers and network infrastructures handling ISO 19848 data files.

 - Veracity will support ingest of IOT data following the ISO 19848 standard by end of May.